- Accessibility statement and policy

 We aim to reach conformance level Double-A (and in places Triple-A) from the W3C Web Accessibility Initiative Guidelines, including Web Content Accessibility Guidelines, Version 1.0.
 The site is built to follow the requirements and best practice of the following guidelines and standards:

-- W3C Web Accessibility Initiative Guidelines (This link will open in a new window), including Web Content Accessibility Guidelines, Version 1.0:
+- W3C Web Accessibility Initiative Guidelines, including Web Content Accessibility Guidelines, Version 1.0:

-- W3C Recommendations (This link will open in a new window), including W3C XHTML 1.0 Specification
+- W3C Recommendations, including W3C XHTML 1.0 Specification

 The Accessibility Guidelines explain how to make web content accessible to people with disabilities.
 We are working towards meeting W3C WCAG 2.0.Web Content Accessibility Guidelines (WCAG).